Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 U.S. airport security is extremely tight, so make sure you allow extra time for security checks when departing from the airport.
 After going through security there are several means of transportation available:

-There are tons of car rental companies at your disposal at most airports, however, whether you are able to rent one or not will depend on your age and driver’s license.
+There are tons of car rental companies at your disposal at most airports.

 Taxis are available on demand as you exit the airport.
 Most will have enough room for you to fit in all your luggage and get you safely to your next destination.